El-CID: A filter for Gravitational-wave Electromagnetic Counterpart Identification: Introduction

 The next few years brings a growing ground-based GW detector network that is reaching their design-sensitivity.
 There are $\mathcal{O}(10)$ BNS mergers expected in the fourth observing run~\citep{2018LRR....21....3A} with a average range $\sim 190$~Mpc.
 In the design sensitivity era this is expected to increase to $\sim 330$~Mpc, which potentially implies a further $\sim 5$-fold increase in number of events detected.
-This increase in the number of events from GW facilities is matched by complementary advances in the optical and near-infrared, enabled by next generation telescope facilities like the Rubin Observatory~\citep{Ivezi_2019} and the \emph{Nancy Grace Roman Space Telescope}~\citep[\emph{NGRST},][]{Kasdin_2020}.
+This increase in the number of events from GW facilities is matched by complementary advances in the optical and near-infrared, enabled by next generation telescope facilities like the Vera Rubin Observatory~\citep{Ivezi_2019}~\footnote{The Vera Rubin Observatory was previously known as Large Synoptic Survey Telescope (LSST).
+Currently, LSST refers to the 10-year Legacy Survey of Space and Time that the observatory will conduct.} and the \emph{Nancy Grace Roman Space Telescope}~\citep[\emph{NGRST},][]{Kasdin_2020}.
 Crucially for multi-messenger astrophysics, because these new facilities not only go deeper and cover a larger area on the sky at higher cadence than existing surveys, they have also catalyzed upgrades to existing facilities, making them more responsive.
-For example telescope and observatory management systems \citep[TOMS,][]{TOMS} allow programmatic access to queue schedule a large array of facilities such as the Astrophysical Events Observatory Network \citep[AEON,][]{AEON}, increasing the likelihood of obtaining additional photometry and spectroscopy for GW sources within a few hours of explosions.
+For example, telescope and observatory management systems \citep[TOMS,][]{TOMS} allow programmatic access to queue schedule a large array of facilities such as the Astrophysical Events Observatory Network \citep[AEON,][]{AEON}, increasing the likelihood of obtaining additional photometry and spectroscopy for GW sources within a few hours of explosions.

 However, \emph{identifying} the electromagnetic counterparts of BNS mergers in O4 and beyond presents a greater challenge to time-domain astronomy than run O3 since kilonovae evolve much faster than the typical cadence of these surveys.
 Discovering the counterpart requires that we are able to distinguish it from all of the other transient events also detected contemporaneously.
 The astronomical community has already wrestled with this challenge in O3 when several initially ``interesting'' candidates that were ruled out later, demonstrating the needle in a haystack nature of the problem.
 As a result, a targeted search for exotic transients like KNe will be polluted by contaminant ``vanilla'' objects, like supernovae.
 Followup time on large aperture facilities for these faint objects is extremely limited and it will not be possible to whittle down the list of potential counterparts by filtering out these contaminants using spectroscopy.
 While Integral Field Unit (IFU) spectroscopy is more promising in this respect, these facilities generally do not have large fields of view.
 Simply put, if EM followup in O3 was hard, followup in O4 is only going to get harder.
 Therefore, it is crucial to develop tools that will filter interesting transients from the initial sparse photometry itself.
 This is the primary motivation for this work.